-If you participate in making a decision as part of your public duties and you know (or ought reasonably to know) that this would give you an opportunity to further your private interests (or the private interests of a person close to you), you have a conflict of interest.
+If you participate in making a decision as part of your public duties and you know (or ought reasonably to know) that this would give you an opportunity to further your private interests (or to improperly further the private interests of another person), you have a conflict of interest.
 As a council member, you cannot, whether before, during or after a council meeting, attempt in any way to influence the discussion or voting on any matter before council in which you have a conflict of interest.